 From the document: “The assessment for PIP looks at an individual’s ability to carry out a series of key everyday activities.
 The assessment considers the impact of a claimant’s health condition or impairment on their functional ability rather than focusing on a particular diagnosis.
 Benefit will not be paid on the basis of having a particular health condition or impairment but on the impact of the health condition or impairment on the claimant’s everyday life.”

 This process of assessment, however, is a very speculative one, with inferences drawn from seemingly unrelated questions and assumed circumstances, such as “do you have a pet?”
 This translates into “can bend from the waist to feed a cat/dog” on the HP’s report to the DWP.
+Furthermore, the person being assessed isn’t presented with this assumption, which means they are not provided with an opportunity to verify the claim, or to say if they can manage to feed their pet “reliably, safely and consistently”, or if their family have to do feed the animal them for much of the time

 From the document: “The HP should check the consistency of what is being said by using different approaches, asking questions in different ways or coming back to a previous point.
 When considering inconsistencies, HPs should bear in mind that some claimants may have no insight into their condition, for example claimants with cognitive or developmental impairments.”